syncfusion-content/maui-docs/MAUI/Barcode-Generator/customization.md

 ### Horizontal text alignment

-The horizontal alignment of the text can be controlled by `TextAlignment` property of barcode generator.
-The displayed value can be positioned at `Start`, `Center` or `End` of the control.
+The horizontal alignment of the text can be controlled by using the `TextAlignment` property of the barcode generator.
+The displayed value can be positioned at `Start`, `Center`, or `End` of the control.
 The default value of `TextAlignment` property is center.

 {% tabs %}